okfn-brasil/querido-diario-comunidade/docs/en/source/understanding/related-projects.rst

 Ro-Dou
 *************

-Ro-Dou is a tool of the Brazilian Ministry of Economy that supports the daily activities of various public agencies by generating email *clippings* for officials.
-Initially create to monitor the Official Gazette of the Union, it has also begun using municipal gazettes as a source.
+Ro-DOU is a tool of the Brazilian Ministry of Economy that supports the daily activities of various public agencies by generating email *clippings* for public servants.
+Initially create to monitor the Union Official Gazette, it has also begun using municipalities gazettes as a data source.

 **Learn more**: `Ro-DOU Registration in the Ministry's Solutions Catalog (in PT-BR)`_.